Contact Clare via the form below, for any further Qs and price.

 This room has two additional back rooms, one with a single letto-a-castello (platform bed around 1.2m off the ground, reached by a ladder).

 There are vaulted ceilings in both the kitchen and chapel room, as well as in the back room from the big sunny room.
-The two downstairs rooms have big arched ceilings that are roughly finished but beautiful.

 The lower bathroom is an open space, but would be easily adaptable as suggested below.
 It has a glorious window with medieval iron (security) grid, and a sweet old ceramic bath (or a space to put an even bigger one in).
 It is a really good space to relax in.